vestrel00/contacts-android/docs/profile/query-profile.md

 Queries require the `android.permission.READ_CONTACTS` permission.
 If not granted, the query will do nothing and return null.

-> For API 22 and below, the permission "android.permission.READ_PROFILE" is also required but
+> ℹ️ For API 22 and below, the permission "android.permission.READ_PROFILE" is also required but
 > only at the manifest level.
 Prior to API 23 (Marshmallow), permissions needed to be granted
 > prior to installation instead of at runtime.